-4.1 Deviations from the rules
+4.1 Derivation from the rules

 Only the Examination Board can grant permission to deviate from the rules.
-You can submit a substantiated request to the Examination Board, in a timely manner and in accordance with the established rules and procedures, to:
+You can submit a substantiated request to the Examination Board, in a timely manner and in accordance with the established procedures and rules, to:

-- start your internship on a date other than the standard dates; - deviate from the admission requirements; - complete the graduation internship in the same company where you completed your third-year internship (does not apply to ADEng students), taking into account the following preconditions: - the company is at least medium-sized/has more than 50 employees; - there will be a different company supervisor than the one you had for your third-year internship; - you will be completing your graduation project in a different department or at a different location; - the project is significantly different to your internship project. - obtain an extension of a submission deadline.
+- start your graduation internship on a date other than the standard dates. - deviate from the admission requirements. - complete the graduation internship in the same company where you completed your third-year internship, taking into account the following preconditions: 2 the company is at least medium-sized/has more than 50 employees: - there will be a different company supervisor than the one you had for your third-year internship; - you will be completing your graduation project in a different department or at a different location; - the project is significantly different to your internship project. - obtain an extension of a submission deadline.